microsoft/vscode-docs/release-notes/latest.md

 ### Open Definition to the Side

-There is now an action to open a definition to the side in the Command Palette.
+There is now an action to open a definition to the side in the Command Palette (`kb(editor.action.openDeclarationToTheSide)`).

 ![open definition to the side](images/February/open-definition-to-side.png)

 ### Close Other Files

-There is now an action to close all other files, in the Working Files' context menu.
+There is now an action to close all other files, in the Working Files' context menu (`kb(workbench.files.action.closeOtherFiles)`).

 ![close other files](images/February/close-other-files.png)